 The School is a related party to Lincoln-Marti Community Agency, Inc. ("LMCA") as a result of the terms and conditions of the meal program and sharing common management.
 LMCA purchases, prepares and delivers the food to the School for students that are eligible.
-The School recorded approximately \$2,225 in food services as a contribution and expense during the year ended June 30, 2017.
-Additionally, the School has a payable to LMCA of approximately \$99,000 at June 30, 2017.
-This amount is unsecured, non-interest bearing and due on demand.
-The payable relates to operational expenses paid by LMCA on behalf of the School for its first year of operation.
-LMCA contributed approximately \$27,000 to provide funding for the School's operations during the fiscal year ended June 30, 2017.
+The School recorded approximately \$46,066 and \$24,255 in food services as a contribution and expense during the years ended June 30, 2019 and 2018, respectively.
+In addition, the School received a contribution from LMCA during the year ended June 30, 2019 of approximately \$102,000, to support the School's operations.
+During the year ended June 30, 2018, LMCA forgave an existing unsecured, non-interest bearing payable of approximately \$263,000 which included amounts from 2018 and prior years.